no_english_version

 Improving Health Globally by Studying Health Locally

-For more than 150 years, Mayo Clinic has pursued solutions to the problems that exist in health care delivery, seeking continuous improvements in health and health care.
-The organization's ability to meet this goal stems from the research it conducts — in close alignment with the medical practice — to address patients' unmet needs.
+For more than 150 years, Mayo Clinic has relentlessly pursued solutions to problems in healthcare, seeking continuous improvements in health and healthcare delivery.
+Our ability to meet this goal stems from the research we conduct — in close alignment with our medical practice — to address patients' unmet needs.

-As a research center fully embedded in the medical practice, the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery is uniquely positioned to advance Mayo Clinic's history of taking a scientific approach to health care delivery.
-The center creates and evaluates data-driven solutions that transform the health care experience.
-Its research drives the continuous improvement necessary for safe and reliable provision of evidence-based, high-quality care.
+As the only research center fully embedded in the medical practice, the Mayo Clinic Kern Center for the Science of Health Care Delivery is uniquely positioned to advance Mayo Clinic's history of taking a scientific approach to healthcare delivery.
+In the center, we create and evaluate data-driven solutions that transform the healthcare experience.
+Our research drives the continuous improvement essential for a learning health system to safely and reliably provide evidence-based, high-quality care.

 Capabilities of unique depth and breadth